uruzFR/Module-Sim800c/README.md

 ![logo](/Images/module.png )

-## Prerequisites
+### Prerequisites:

--Python 3 installed on your computer
+- Python 3 installed on your computer
--The pyserial module installed (you can install it using pip: pip install pyserial) -A SIM800C module connected to a USB port on your computer
+- The `pyserial` module installed (you can install it using pip: `pip install pyserial`)
+- A SIM800C module connected to a USB port on your computer

-*Make sure the SIM800C module is properly connected and configured before running the script.
-Also, ensure that the correct serial port used for the SIM800C module is set in the script.*
+<sub>Make sure the SIM800C module is properly connected and configured before running the script.
+Also, ensure that the correct serial port used for the SIM800C module is set in the script.</sub>

 ## Configuration